-Cheetah has been protected under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) since 1 July 1975 which means commercial international trade in cheetah is prohibited.
+Cheetah has been protected under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) since 1 July 1975 which means commercial international trade in wild-sourced cheetah is prohibited.

 The low density of cheetahs throughout their range means they require conservation action on a scale that is seldom seen in terrestrial conservation.
 This includes transboundary cooperation, land use planning across large landscapes to maintain habitat connectivity, and human wildlife conflict mitigation.
 Most cheetah range (76%) is on unprotected lands where they are often persecuted in retaliation for livestock or game depredation.